Discover why 2020 is the year to explore Chile's Route of Parks.Read more...

 The author’s take

-Covering 748,800km² (without its claim to part of Antarctica), Chile is one of South America’s smaller countries; but it’s over 4,300km long and embraces almost 40°of latitude (over 70° if you include Antarctica), and thus encompasses more climates, landscapes and ways of life than any other country of its size in the world.
+Covering 748,800km² (without its claim to part of Antarctica), Chile is over 4,300km long and embraces almost 40°of latitude (over 70° if you include Antarctica), and thus encompasses more climates, landscapes and ways of life than any other country of its size in the world.
 It’s also one of the most prosperous countries in Latin America, with a very efficient transport system and other necessities such as plenty of good hotels and an efficient and incorruptible police force.

 Chile is pretty affordable due to a gradual 20% devaluation over the past couple of years.
 There’s very little crime apart from a bit of the usual big-city pickpocketing and mugging in parts of Santiago.
 Incidentally, the name ‘Chile’ is probably derived from the Aymara for ‘The end of the Earth’, or perhaps ‘Snow’; the Aymara, still (with the Quechua) the dominant population of Peru and Bolivia, also live in a few villages high on the Chilean altiplano.

 I have been visiting Chile for over 15 years, and it remains one of my favourite destinations.
 Originally I came to lead hiking trips, in Patagonia and the Lakes District, and then I found myself updating hiking guidebooks.
 Before too long I was able to discover the whole country while writing a general guidebook to Chile, and began to appreciate its astonishing variety of scenery, culture and activities.
 I even got to visit Easter Island.
 I went white-water rafting for the first time, and look forward to an extended sea kayak trip sometime soon off Chiloé.